Nathnaelc/cs162-test/session_12/README.md

 used to create a more seamless user experience.

 ### 1. Answer following questions as detail as possible
-1. What is Flask and why it is considered as a microframework?
+1. What is Flask and why it is considered as a microframework in your own word?
 2. What is the role of the following parts in a Flask app:
 	- templates
 	- static